sarken/frontend-docs-test/coding-standards.md

 We have a separate stylesheet that controls the appearance of pages printed from the Archive.
 Text in our print stylesheet is sized using points.

-### Our CSS formatting conventions
+### CSS formatting conventions

 Since our stylesheets are edited by multiple coders, we have developed a house style that will allow us to easily read, track changes to, and avoid mistakes in our styles.

 A ruleset written for the default Archive style should be formatted with:

 * Muliple selectors on the same line, separated by a comma and a single space
-  * When writing rulesets for official site skins, each selector is places on a separate line
+  * When writing rulesets for official site skins, each selector is placed on a separate line
 * The opening curly brace on the same line as the selector, preceded by a single space
 * Each property indented and on a new line
   * CSS 2.1 properties indented by two spaces